mre/mre.github.io.v2/blog/2017-why-type-systems-matter.md

 ### Types are here to help

 With types, you communicate your guarantees and expectations.
-Both, to the machine and to other developers.
+Both, to the machine and other developers.
 Types express intent.

 As a programmer, you've probably gained some *intuition* about types.